 Before you apply for a mortgage, you must consider your credit history and down payment.
 All lenders will ask for this information.
-Applying for a Canadian credit card is also a right step to take if you want to begin building credit history and improve your chances of getting approved.
-If you do not have any established credit, then you can qualify for a mortgage with three months’ of employment history.
-You can also demonstrate credit worthiness in the follow ways:
+Applying for a Canadian credit card is also the right step to take if you want to begin building a credit history and improving your chances of getting approved.
+If you do not have any established credit, then you can qualify for a mortgage with three months of employment history.
+You can also demonstrate creditworthiness in the following ways:

 - Provide proof of rent payments and bank statements